xumzheng/microsoft-graph-docs/api-reference/beta/api/user-list.md

 }
 -->

-### Example 14: List information about synchronized users from a specific source tenant
+### Example 14: List information about synchronized users

-The following example lists origin and synchronization information about synchronized users from a specific source Azure AD tenant.
+The following example lists origin and synchronization information about synchronized users from any source Azure AD tenant.
 This information is only populated for users that are synchronized using [Azure AD cross-tenant synchronization](/azure/active-directory/multi-tenant-organizations/cross-tenant-synchronization-overview).
 Add a `$filter` parameter for the source tenant and add a `$select` parameter for [originTenantInfo](../resources/user.md).

 - `originTenantId`: ID of the source tenant
-- `originId`: ID of the original user in the source tenant
 - `creationType`: User was created using cross-tenant synchronization

 For more information, see [Configure cross-tenant synchronization using Microsoft Graph API](/azure/active-directory/multi-tenant-organizations/cross-tenant-synchronization-configure-graph).